Multidisciplinary learning through collective performance favors decentralization: Results

 \subsection{Decentralization improves performance across tasks}

-We conducted two analyses to identify how different task and network qualities affect team performance.
-The first analysis found the relative importances of the four task and 12 network measures through random forest regressions \cite{Breiman2001}.
+While our analyses have focused on network density so far, we saw that density does not account for most of the performance variation with mediated learning.
+Therefore, our next two analyses utilized our full dataset (all 18 network types, 34 tasks, four search radii, four team sizes, and 26 time steps for each) to identify the relative contributions of a variety of network qualities to team performance.
+The first analysis found the relative importances of 12 network measures through random forest regressions \cite{Breiman2001}.
 However, random forests cannot measure whether effects are positive or negative.
 So, our second analysis predicted how likely each measure is to have a positive or negative performance effect by aggregating the results of six regressions with different controls.
 Figs. \ref{fig:importances_tasks} \& \ref{fig:importances_networks} show our results.

-We identified the most important task and network measures through two random forest regressions (see SI Appendix S7).
-Each forest included the four task measures, task fixed effects, and controls for time step, team size, and search radius.
+We identified the most important network measures through two random forest regressions (see SI Appendix S7).
+Each forest included task fixed effects and controls for the four task measures, time step, team size, and search radius.
 The first forest included the 12 network measures that apply to fully-connected networks.
 This comprehensive list of network measures came at the cost of excluding data from teams with networks that are not fully connected (e.g. the empty graph, some random graphs) and cannot be evaluated by three of the measures (shortest path length, diameter, and degree assortativity).
 The second forest excluded network measures that cannot evaluate disconnected graphs, allowing us to include the comprehensive set of all networks regardless of their connectedness.
 We calculated the average and standard deviation of the importances for each measure across the two random forests to find their impacts on team performance.